|Report date||Case description|

 Case was from a compassionate-use program in a JCV+ patient who switched to ocrelizumab after 36 infusions of natalizumab.
 Assessment of the case resulted in it being reported to regulators as related to natalizumab and not ocrelizumab.3

-Note: All of the above PML cases were non-fatal as of the time of each respective report.
+Note: All of the above PML cases were non-fatal as of the time of each respective report.3

-CSF, cerebrospinal fluid; DNA, deoxyribonucleic acid; JCV, John Cunningham virus; MRI, magnetic resonance imaging; MS, multiple sclerosis; PCR, polymerase chain reaction.
+AAN, American Academy of Neurology; ALC, absolute lymphocyte count; CSF, cerebrospinal fluid; CTCAE, Common Terminology Criteria for Adverse Events; DMT, disease modifying therapy; JCV, John Cunningham virus; MRI, magnetic resonance imaging; MS, multiple sclerosis; PCR, polymerase chain reaction.

 Progressive Multifocal Leukoencephalopathy (PML) is an opportunistic viral infection of the brain caused by the John Cunningham (JC) virus that typically only occurs in patients who are immunocompromised, and that usually leads to death or severe disability.